ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - All new cards arrive in reality to the right of cards already in reality.
 Attacking and blocking does rearrange unit order, and at end of combat all attacking/blocking units return to the rest of the reality zone on the left of cards already there, in the same arrangement they were in combat.
 ---
 ## Channel System
 All cards in hand can be channeled into the channel zone at ∞ speed any time you are the active player as a universal action.
-Channeling cards is primarily for fulfilling source requirements and getting rid of cards you don't want to replace them with new ones at the end of the round.
+Channeling cards is primarily for increasing your source devotion to fulfill source requirements, and getting rid of cards you don't want to replace them with new ones at the end of the round.
 - During the draw phase, your channeled cards will be recycled
 - You may channel a card face up or face down.
 Cards channeled face down as wild cards count as being from all sources, but draw 1 fewer card at the end of the round (unless it is done during draw phase step 2).